N03l-MG/minishell/README.md

 	Using `$` before a string will automatically replace it with its corresponding value if it is an existing environment variable.
 This works with double quotes as well, merging multiple strings as a single token and performing expansion, and works with single quotes doing the same but ignoring the expansion.
 The last exit status can also be accessed with `$?`.
 - **Signal Handling:**
 	Multiple signals are handled and update the status accordingly.
-	- `Ctrl-\` has been disabled by default.
+	- `Ctrl+\` has been disabled by default.
-	- `Crtl+D` types a null prompt which exits the shell.
+	- `Ctrl+D` types a null prompt which exits the shell.
 It can also be used to exit a heredoc early or close a pending cat, grep, wc or any other command dependent on input.
 	- `Ctrl+C` Interrupts a currently running process and skips the current prompt.
 - **Redirections:**
 	All types of redirections from Bash have been implemented and behave identically.